Archive For May 31, 2016

 - Grande Vista is the Largest of All Marriott Vacation Club (timeshare) Properties: Because of its size, Grande Vista has an amazing activity schedule that is second to none.
 The daily calendar is jammed-packed from morning till night with offerings for toddlers, kids, teens, and adults.
 From beach campfires to Vacationology classes, there is literally something for everyone.
 (Note: some activities require a nominal fee for food or supplies.)
 On a recent visit we enjoyed the Butterfly Release, the Florida Reptile Encounter show-and-tell presented by Gatorland, and a poolside movie after dark, (all freebies) just to name a few.
 Donna, my best friend with an adventurous spirit, was brave enough to hold a baby alligator and hip enough to try the unusual hair braiding techniques (small fee required) being done at the main pool.
 Hubby always manages to squeeze in a round of golf (fee required) on the short 9-hole course that meanders throughout the property.
 Boredom is not an option at Grande Vista!

-Here’s a list of the fun on-site activities and events during my last visit May 2016:
+Here’s a list of the fun on-site activities and events during my last visit:

 (a dollar sign ($) represents a required fee)